-See Oldest Art: Top 50 Works.
+Oldest Stone Age Art: Top 100 Works.

 What Are Cupules?

 Cupules are the earliest known prehistoric art, have been found on every continent except Antarctica, and were produced during all three eras of the Stone Age - Paleolithic, Mesolithic and Neolithic - as well as in historical times.
 They have been described as the most common type of rock art.
 The actual term "cupule" was invented recently by the world-famous archeologist Robert G. Bednarik, in an attempt to provide a consistent name for a phenomenom which hitherto had been called "pits", "hollows", "cups", "cupels", "cup stones", "pitmarks", "cup marks" - even "pot-holes".
 Much of the information about cupules contained in this article is gratefully derived from Bednarik's cogent analysis of the existing manifestations of this extraordinary art form.
-(To see how the age of cupules compares with that of other types of petroglyph, see: Prehistoric Art Timeline.)

 According to Bednarik and his colleagues (2003), a cupule is a hemispherical petroglyph, created by percussion, existing on a horizontal or vertical surface.
 This definition includes three criteria: